BloomTech-Labs/CS10-car-reviews/backend/README.md

 - `Body`: responds with the sorted array of featured reviews
 - `Errors`: responds with a status of `500` and a JSON response with a key of `popRouterError`

+##### GET to '/api/popular/featured_reviews'
+Sends back all of the featured reviews, sorted, for the landing page

 ### userRouter
 #### General Notes:
 - handles all requests that deal with getting a specific user's data